FabioChiodini/ProjectSpawnSwarmtc/README.md

 - GOOGLE_APPLICATION_CREDENTIALS maps to a file containing the Service account keys for your GCE login

-- AppPortK is the application (launched via Docker Swarm) this is usde to launch the application and open the relevant firewall port on GCE and AWS
+- [AppPortK is the port that is opened for (optional) dockerized nginx instances launched via docker swarm]

 - ReceiverPortK and ReceiverImageK are the port used and the docker image for the receiver Application